jamesgol/woocommerce-cart-stock-reducer/readme.txt

 == Changelog ==
 = Dev =
+* Add 2 new options to append strings to the pending order text.
+* Add 'wc_csr_stock_pending_text' filter (used internally) to replace pending order text
+* Add a link from the plugins page to settings (Thanks Gabriel Reguly!)
 * Cache stock value so we don't continually decrement the value every time we check it
 * Add call to action 'wc_csr_before_remove_expired_item' to remove_expired_item function
 * Add 'wc_csr_adjust_cart_expiration' action to adjust existing items expire time